ISIAQ By-LawsAdopted February 2012

-The Members of the Society shall be those persons who, in the discretion of the Board, are interested in achieving the objects of the Society and who are from time to time enrolled as members of the Society at its head office.
-The annual general meetings of the members shall be held at the head office of the Society, or such other place within or outside California, on such day in each year and at such time as the Board may by resolution determine.
-At annual general meetings there shall be presented a report of the Directors of the affairs of the Society for the previous year, a financial statement of the Society, the financial report and such other information or reports relating to the Society's affairs as the Directors may determine.
+The Members of the Society shall be those persons who, in the discretion of the Board, are interested in achieving the objectives of the Society and who are from time to time enrolled as members of the Society.
+The annual general meetings of the members shall be held at the head office of the Society, or such other place as designated by the Board, on such day in each year and at such time as the Board may by resolution determine.
+At the Annual General Meetings there shall be presented a report of the Directors of the affairs of the Society for the previous year, a financial statement of the Society and such other information or reports relating to the Society's affairs as the Directors may determine.

 (2) General meetings

-Other meetings of the members (to be known as "general meetings") may be convened by order of the President or by the Board to be held at any date and time and at any place within or outside California.
+Other meetings of the members (to be known as "general meetings") may be convened by order of the President or by the Board to be held at any date and time and at any place.
 In addition, the President shall call a general meeting of the members on receipt of a written requisition to do so of not less than 5% of the members entitled to vote at such meeting.

-A printed, written or typewritten notice stating the day, time and place of a meeting of the members and the general nature of the business to be transacted shall be served by sending such notice to each member of such meeting through the post in a prepaid wrapper including, but not limited to, a magazines, journal or newsletter), letter, or electronic mail not less than (fourteen) nor more than sixty days (exclusive of the day of mailing but including the day for which notice is given) before the date of every meeting directed to such address of each such member as appears on the books of the Society, or if no address is given therein, then to the last address of each such member known to the Secretary; provided always that a meeting of members may be held for any purpose at any date and time and at any place within California without notice if all the members are present in person at the meeting or if all the absent members shall have signified their assent in writing to such meeting being held in their absence.
+An electronic notice stating the day, time and place of a meeting of the members and the general nature of the business to be transacted shall be served by sending such notice to each member of such meeting not less than 30 (thirty) nor more than sixty days (exclusive of the day of mailing but including the day for which notice is given) before the date of every meeting directed to such address of each such member as appears on the books of the Society, or if no address is given therein, then to the last address of each such member known to the Secretary; provided always that a meeting of members may be held for any purpose at any date and time and at any place without notice if all the members are present in person at the meeting or if all the absent members shall have signified their assent in writing to such meeting being held in their absence.
 Notice of any meeting or any irregularity in any meeting or in the notice thereof may be waived by any member of the Society.
 A notice sent by email shall be deemed equivalent to said notice having been sent by mail.